Setting up the two-way-integration is easy and should only take a few minutes. Here is how to do it:

-Map your Azure statuses to airfocus lanes, to always be up to date in both systems.
+You can map your Azure statuses to different airfocus fields, to always be up to date in both systems.
 You can also map multiple Azure statuses to the same airfocus option of a field.
 This makes it possible to simplify detailed workflows from Azure DevOps in airfocus by mapping multiple workflow steps to just one status in airfocus.

 Furthermore, you can define which label you want to attach to a DevOps issue.

 7. Configure additional options.

 With two-way sync, the changes that you make in Azure DevOps will be reflected in your airfocus workspace and vice versa, saving you time and keeping your team organized.
 In case of conflicts (e.g. a simultaneous title change in DevOps and airfocus), we will always use the data from Azure as the leading system.

 When "Archive unknown issues" is enabled, previously imported items will be archived in airfocus, if they are not present in Azure DevOps anymore.

 Please Note: Because Azure DevOps uses HTML for their description section, which is not supported in the airfocus descriptions it's currently not possible to synchronize the item description between both systems.